Garro/flutter_packages/auth0_flutter/README.md

 The callback and logout URLs are the URLs that Auth0 invokes to redirect back to your app.
 Auth0 invokes the callback URL after authenticating the user, and the logout URL after removing the session cookie.

 > 💡 On iOS 17.4+ and macOS 14.4+ it is possible to use Universal Links as callback and logout URLs.
 When enabled, auth0_flutter will fall back to using a custom URL scheme on older iOS / macOS versions.
 >
+> Whenever possible, Auth0 recommends using Universal Links as a secure way to link directly to content within your iOS app.
+Custom URL schemes can be subject to [client impersonation attacks](https://datatracker.ietf.org/doc/html/rfc8252#section-8.6).
+>
 > **This feature requires Xcode 15.3+ and a paid Apple Developer account**.